-Back pain in children can stem from fairly innocuous, non-specific causes – such as growing pains, an insufficient backpack, poor posture, or even playing video games for prolonged periods.
-However, outside of these causes, and any other easily determinable cause such as a minor sporting injury, back pain in kids can indicate underlying issues that require medical attention.
+Back pain in children often stems from fairly innocuous, non-specific causes.
+These include growing pains, an insufficient backpack, poor posture, or even playing video games for prolonged periods.
+However, back pain in kids can indicate underlying issues that require medical attention.

-There are certain symptoms that may suggest a clinical cause for back pain.
-Such conditions are known clinically as specific back pain – following the medical diagnosis of the identified cause.
-In the case of constant pain, night pain, or pain that spreads into the buttocks or legs, seek medical advice.
+There are certain symptoms in children that may suggest a clinical cause for back pain.
+These have a medical diagnosis identifying the cause.
+If a child has constant pain, night pain, or pain that spreads into the buttocks or legs, seek medical advice.

-In the case of severe pain in children accompanied by a fever, urgent medical attention should be sought.
-Additional symptoms accompanying back pain – such as bladder or bowel problems and general weakness – can indicate infection, or nerve or problems.
-Furthermore, in some cases, lower back pain can indicate a kidney infection.
+Also, if a child has severe pain accompanied by a fever, you should seek urgent medical attention.
+Additional symptoms such as bladder or bowel problems and general weakness might indicate infection, or nerve or problems.
+In some cases, lower back pain indicates a kidney infection.